-It's a smart rule-of-thumb to never use your work computer or phone to conduct personal business.
-But with the average wedding taking hundreds of hours to plan, it's likely you'll have to dedicate some on-the-job time to wedding planning.
+It's a smart rule-of-thumb to never use your work computer or phone to conduct personal business, but with the average wedding taking hundreds of hours to plan, it's likely you'll have to dedicate some on-the-job time to wedding planning.

+Even if your boss doesn't give you the boot, he or she could put you on an official performance improvement plan or force you into an awkward talk about how you need to focus on your job.
+The key to preventing something like this is to use your work time smartly to wedding plan—and in ways that won't get you in trouble.
+Salemi is here to show you how.

-2. Set a timer.
+Set a Timer

 When was the last time you actually took a lunch, rather than scarf down a salad or Seamless order as you replied to work emails?
-"Odds are, you probably don't take a full hour normally, so you should totally take the advantage of it when you're planning your wedding," says Salemi.
+"Odds are, you probably don't take a full hour normally, so you should totally take the advantage of it when you're planning your wedding," Salemi says.
 "You're entitled to more than 10 minutes at your desk with a sandwich in one hand and mouse in the other."

 Fact: A bride's favorite thing to talk about is her wedding.
 "It will be tempting to share pictures of your wedding gown with your coworkers, but please do your best to not dish about the wedding at the office," Salemi says.
 "That's what brunch is for.
 Just like you wouldn't constantly update colleagues about your job interviews, you should keep wedding planning out of water cooler conversations."